kenjennings/Atari-Pet-Frogger/README_Porting.md

 On the other hand, just because the game is in machine language doesn't necessarily mean the author is pushing the platform to limits that would be difficult for the Atari.
 Sometimes nice, simple games are in Assembly, just because BASIC can't handle timing or many screen updates.

-**RESOURCES FOR GAMES AND PROGRAMS**

-- Books/Magazines from the 1970s and 80s.

-- Multi-Platform and dedicated.

-- (archive.org)

-- classic computer magazine archive

-- trs80 color computer archive

-- YouTube demonstrations.

-- Github.

 **ATARI TOOLS**